Hello dear bakers! Let’s make these Vegan Coffee Donuts today! Also, I have included a video on exactly how to make these super easy vegan donuts!

 - 1/4 cup avocado oil or any other vegetable neutral oil

-- 3 tablespoons lemon juice or apple cider vinegar
+- 3 tbsp lemon juice or apple cider vinegar

 - 1 cup cane sugar